Towards Trustworthy Predictions: Theory and Applications of Calibration for Modern AI

 The potential topics include, but are not limited to:

 We invite submissions of short papers presenting recent work on calibration.
-Submissions will be handled via OpenReview.
-The submission link will be announced soon.
+Submissions are accepted through OpenReview.

 Format

 Submissions should be formatted using the AISTATS LaTeX style.
-Papers are limited to 4 pages (excluding references).
+Papers are limited to 4 pages (excluding references and appendices).
 The review process will be double-blind.
 Accepted contributions will be presented as posters during the workshop.
+If you include an appendix, keep in mind that reviewers might not read it carefully.
+Your principal idea / contribution should be understandable from the main text.

 Policies